 Misconception #7: “Stem cell replacement can cure AMD”

-As exciting as this is, stem cell replacement will not be a cure for AMD.
+As exciting as the future of stem cell replacement is, however, it will not be a cure for AMD.
 Like a patch on a tire, it can restore vision for a time–maybe even until the end of life–but it does not address the underlying cause of the disease.
 The cure will more likely come from the field of gene replacement therapy, which is still several years down the road.

 Find latest information about stem cell therapy at:

 Misconception #8: “Anti-VEGF drugs for wet AMD will reverse vision loss.”

 The anti-VEGF (antiangiogenic) drugs for treatment of wet AMD are designed only to block new blood vessel growth.
 The intent is not to restore vision, but to maintain current vision and prevent future damage.
 Some patients do see an improvement after initial injections, but that is mostly due to diminished swelling of the retina and/or gradual dissipation of collected blood.

 While anti-VEGF drugs can effectively stop quick vision loss from uncontrolled blood vessels, most patients with wet AMD will continue to experience a gradual decline in vision over months and years until new treatments for geographic atrophy (advanced dry AMD) are available.
 Such treatments are now in trials.

 Patients who notice a decrease in vision while undergoing treatment for wet AMD should, therefore, not be too quick to blame the drug.
 If there is no further sign of blood vessel growth, then the drug is doing its job.
 But in the rare instance that blood vessel growth continues in spite of the treatment, the doctor may suspect that the patient has become resistant and will probably recommend switching to one of the other compounds.
 This has been shown to be safe and effective.

 Antiangiogenic Drugs Are Stopping Neovascularization in Wet Macular Degeneration